Linuxfabrik/monitoring-plugins/check-plugins/nginx-status/README.md

 ## States

+* OK if handled connections equal accepted connections and active connections are below thresholds.
-* WARN if the number of total handled connections is not equal to the number of total handled requests.
+* WARN if the number of total handled connections is not equal to the number of total accepted connections.
-* WARN or CRIT if the active connections are above the specified thresholds.
+* WARN or CRIT if the active connections exceed the specified thresholds.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics